 The Hampta Pass Trek is a 5-6-day trek which starts from Manali in Himachal Pradesh.
-This beautiful Trek is surrounded by amazing waterfalls, flowers and maple forests.
-It’s best suited for beginners as it has enough of the adventurous feels attached to it.
+This beautiful trek is surrounded by amazing waterfalls, flowers, and maple forests.
+It’s’s best suited for beginners as it has enough of the adventurous feels attached to it.
 So, the Hampta Pass itself connects the “Valley of Gods” called Manali to “The Middle Land” called Spiti valley.

-On one side, it’s surrounded by grasslands and splendors while another side is the raw deserted exquisiteness of Spiti.
+On one side, it’s’s surrounded by grasslands and splendors while another side is the raw deserted exquisiteness of Spiti.
 Usually, folks cross over from the Hampta Pass and head towards Chandratal Lake.
-On the last day, if the roads are open then you’ll also get a chance to see the amazing Chandrataal lake.
+On the last day, if the roads are open, then you’ll also get a chance to see the amazing Chandrataal lake.

 You don’t need to worry much about acclimatization for the Hampta Pass Trek.
 However, as you will be reaching 14000 feet, it is always recommended to take rest and go easy to enjoy the beauty of this trek

 This Trek runs from June to September, but the best season to go for Hampta pass trek is from mid-June to September barring monsoon time.
 In the starting month of June, it may happen that the roads to Chandrataal Lake might not be open.

 Getting to visit the crescent moon shaped lake, shining the sky across its surface is an unforgettable experience and should not be missed.

 Hampta Pass Trek starts from Jobra which is around 30 km from Manali.
 A large number of trekkers come on this beautiful trek to enjoy nature.

 Weather at Hampta Pass

 Summer or Monsoon season being the most preferred time for the trek, you will get to experience the fairy-tale of Himalayan weather.
 During the beginning of the season, you will hopefully experience snow around the region.